karoraw1/CB_V3/README.md

 9. Enter file paths for each `.rds` in a CSV file like `otu_data/seq_tabs.csv`
 10. Confirm that desired taxonomic databases are on disk
 11. Edit `mergeRunandTaxa.sh` to point to your input files and DBs and run.
+12. Confirm that TSVs with abundances and taxa are in `dada2_outputs`

+Current step: fixing the PCA producer and sequence producer to feed into the treemaker